Computing homotopy classes for diagrams: Postnikov tower for diagrams

 In this section, we formally define an algorithmic (homologically effective) version of the Postnikov system of a diagram $Y$ which is used for computations in this paper.
 Then we describe an algorithm that produces the algorithmic version of the tower in case $Y$ is pointwise homologically effective and $1$-connected.
 Formally, we first state the existence of such algorihm in Theorem~\ref{t:postnikov-restat}.
 The proof is then given by first describing the algorithm and then proving its correctness.
 The algorithm was originally presented in first author's thesis~\cite{Filakovsky2016thesis}.
 Here, we give a slightly shorter version that covers the most important points of the construction.

 \begin{definition} Let $Y \in \Diag$ be a pointwise homologically effective diagram, $\thedim \in \bbN$.
-We say that the $n$-stage Postnikov system (tower) for $Y$ is \emph{pointwise homologically effective} if the following is provided: \begin{itemize} \item Pointwise homologically effective diagrams $\Pst{0}, \Pst{1},\ldots,\Pnewst \in \Diag$. \item Effective diagrams of abelian groups $\dpi_\thedimmm(\dY)$ representing the homotopy groups of $Y$, $1\leq \thedimmm\le\thedim$. \item Computable maps $\varphist{\thedimmm} \colon \Yst{\thedimmm} \to \Pst{\thedimmm}$, $1\leq\thedimmm \le\thedim$. \item Computable maps representing Postnikov classes $\kkk_{\thedimmm} \colon \Pst{\thedimmm-1}^\cofr \to \overline WK(\dpi_\thedimmm(\dY),\thedimmm)$, $1<\thedimmm\le\thedim$. \end{itemize} \end{definition}
+We say that the $n$-stage Postnikov system (tower) for $Y$ is \emph{pointwise homologically effective} if the following is provided: \begin{itemize} \item Pointwise homologically effective diagrams $\Pst{0}, \Pst{1},\ldots,\Pnewst \in \Diag$. \item Effective diagrams of Abelian groups $\dpi_\thedimmm(\dY)$ representing the homotopy groups of $Y$, $1\leq \thedimmm\le\thedim$. \item Computable maps $\varphist{\thedimmm} \colon \Yst{\thedimmm} \to \Pst{\thedimmm}$, $1\leq\thedimmm \le\thedim$. \item Computable maps representing Postnikov classes $\kkk_{\thedimmm} \colon \Pst{\thedimmm-1}^\cofr \to \overline WK(\dpi_\thedimmm(\dY),\thedimmm)$, $1<\thedimmm\le\thedim$. \end{itemize} \end{definition}

-\begin{thm}[Precise formulation] Let $\thedim\geq 2$ be fixed, let $\dY \colon \icat \to \sSet$ be a finite pointwise homologically effective diagram such that every $\dY(i)$ is $1$-connected.
+\begin{thm}[Precise formulation] Let $\thedim\geq 2$ be fixed, let $\dY \colon \icat \to \sSet$ be a finite pointwise homologically effective diagram such that every space in the diagram $\dY$ is $1$-connected.
 Then there is an algorithm that computes the pointwise homologically effective $n$-stage Postnikov system for $\dY$. \end{thm}